DOI-ONRR/doi-extractives-data/research/8_sprint-sarcasticseacow/sprint-sarcasticseacow_results.md

 ### How do journalists find stories?

-None of the people was talked to knew about USEITI or our website, even though several, after looking at the site, said something to the effect of 'oh, this could have been useful for X story I did, if only I had known about it'.
+None of the people we talked to knew about USEITI or our website, even though several, after looking at the site, said something to the effect of 'oh, this could have been useful for X story I did, if only I had known about it'.
 This means that our work is not being promoted in places that journalists usually find leads.

 Where do journalists find information then?